apache/flink/docs/apis/scala_shell.md

 The print() command will automatically send the specified tasks to the JobManager for execution and will show the result of the computation in the terminal.

-It is possbile to write results to a file.
+It is possible to write results to a file.
 However, in this case you need to call `execute`, to run your program:

 ~~~scala
 Scala-Flink> benv.execute("MyProgram")